-3.01 Rules Governing the Conduct of Meetings.
+- 3.01 Rules Governing the Conduct of Meetings.
 The order of procedure contained in this Chapter shall govern deliberations and meetings of the Council of the City of Kirkland, Washington.
-Roberts Rules of Order, Newly Revised, Latest Edition, -shall govern the deliberations of the City Council except when in conflict with any of the rules set forth in this cChapter.
-Notice of Council meetings shall be given in accordance with chapter 42.30 RCW, the Open Public Meetings Act.
-Public notice is not required for events at which no action as defined by law may be taken, e.g. trainings, social and purely ceremonial events, such as ribbon-cuttings.
+Roberts Rules of Order, Newly Revised, shall govern the deliberations of the Council except when in conflict with any of the rules set forth in this Chapter.

-3.02 Submittal of Council Agenda Items.
+- 3.02 Submittal of Council Agenda Items.
 Items of business to be considered at any Council meeting shall be submitted to the City Manager no later than the Wednesday morning prior to a scheduled Council meeting.
 A written agenda and informational material is to be prepared and sent the Friday preceding each meeting to each Councilmember.
 Urgent items arising after the regular agenda has been prepared may be placed on the agenda if the Councilmember or City Manager explains the necessity and receives a majority vote of the Council on a motion to add the item.

-3.03 Regular Meetings.
+- 3.03 Regular Meetings.
 Regular meetings of the Council shall be held as provided for by ordinance.

-3.04 Quorum.
+- 3.04 Quorum.
 At all meetings of the Council, a majority of the Councilmembers shall constitute a quorum for the transaction of business, but a lesser number may adjourn from time to time to secure the attendance of absent members.

-3.05 Order of Business.
+- 3.05 Order of Business.
 The order of business shall be as follows:

 - 1. Call to Order

 - 2. Roll Call

 - 3. Study Session

 - 4. Honors and Proclamations

 - 5. Communications

 - a.
 Announcements

 - b.
 Items from the Audience (See Section 3.07 for the three-minute limitation.)

 - c.
 Petitions

 - 6. Public Hearings

 - 7. Special Presentations

 - 8. Consent Calendar

 - a.
 Approval of Minutes

 - b.
 Audit of Accounts and Payment of Bills and Payroll

 - c.
 General Correspondence

 - d.
 Claims

 - e.
 Award of Bids

 - f.
 Acceptance of Public Improvements and Establishing Lien Periods

 - g.
 Approval of Agreements

 - h.
 Other Items of Business

 - 9. Business

 - 10. Reports

 - a.
 City Council Regional and Committee Reports

 - b.
 City Manager Reports

 - (1) Calendar Update

 - 11. Items from the Audience

-- 12. Executive Session

-- 13. Adjournment
+- 12. Executive Session - 13.
+Adjournment

 3.06 Consent Calendar.
-Any matter, which because of its routine nature, would qualify for placement on the Consent Calendar pursuant to Section 3.05, may be included on the Consent calendar, notwithstanding action on the matter may, by law or otherwise, require adoption of a resolution or ordinance.
+Any matter, which because of its routine nature, would qualify for placement on the Consent Calendar pursuant to section 3.05, may be included on the Consent calendar, notwithstanding action on the matter may, by law or otherwise, require adoption of a resolution or ordinance.